kubeshop/kusk-gateway/docs/getting-started/installation.md

     If you are running a **bare metal cluster**, consider installing [MetalLB](https://metallb.universe.tf) which creates External IP for LoadBalancer Service type in Kubernetes.

 In case of the problems please check the [Troubleshooting](../troubleshooting.md) section.

+*Note*: Kusk CLI and Kusk Gateway collect anonymous data about product usage.
+To disable telemetry you can run both CLI and Kusk Gateway with set environment variable `KUSK_ANALYTICS_DISABLED=true`.